rishighai97/Response-Categorizer/README.md

 # Response-Categorizer
-An application to filter the responses on Discussion forums
+An application to filter the responses in Discussion forums

 ### Prerequisites